 For a community to return maximum benefits, it needs to be designed as part of a high-level strategy supporting company-wide goals.

-We recently ran a webinar with Adam Zawel from Leader Networks who shared some great advice on how to create a business case for an online community.
-Check out these 5 steps to ensure that your community will bring value throughout your organization.
+We recently ran a webinar with Adam Zawel from Leader Networks, who shared some great advice on creating a business case for an online community.
+Check out these five steps to ensure that your community will bring value throughout your organization.